Broker-Dealers Compliance

 The Omnibus Broker-Dealer Distinction

 In practical terms, an omnibus-broker dealer opens an omnibus account with a clearing firm.
-In this type of account, the omnibus broker-dealer holds the investments, such as stocks and bonds, of its customers.
+In this type of account, the omnibus broker-dealer holds and manages the investments, such as stocks and bonds, of its customers, taking on full legal responsibility for their safekeeping, including maintaining compliance with the applicable regulatory requirements.

 The Fully-Disclosed Broker-Dealer